aplteam/Tatin/docs_archive/Tatin_Spec.md

 Note that loading packages is recursive, and transitive dependencies will therefore be loaded in the same way with references established on each level, thereby creating a tree of dependencies.

-Two constants are created in each package space:
+These constants are created in each package space:

 * `∆HOME_DIR` specifies the path to the package folder on disk.

    This can be referenced by the package code when accessing package resources.

 * `∆URI` carries the name of the Registry or the name of the file/folder the package was originally retrieved from.

+* `∆CONFIG` carries the package's configuration as readable JSON.

 ### Client Settings